mlambert125/new-java-curriculum/content/java-basics-2/_index.md

 - I can write java console applications that perform basic input and output operations.
 - I can make use of variables in java to store and manipulate data.
-- I can use basic conditional and iterative control structures in java.

 ## Introduction